Iago Aspas: Return to Celta

 Aspas netted in a 3–1 home defeat to Real Sociedad on 1 November 2020 with his 105th goal for the team in the top division, taking a 69-year record from Hermidita.
 He was again voted the best in the league for December, contributing to eight of Celta's 11 goals as they went unbeaten in five games.
 At the end of the season, he had managed to score at least 14 times for the sixth consecutive year; according to different sources, his 160th goal either equalled Nolete as second highest, or surpassed founding member Ramón Polo as the club's highest scorer of all time.

 On 6 November 2021, Aspas scored a brace to help his side come back from 3–0 down to salvage a 3–3 draw against Barcelona, including a goal in the sixth minute of added time.
 He totalled 17 for the campaign to again become top national scorer, in an 11th-place finish.

 Aspas made headlines in November 2023, after throwing the pitchside VAR monitor to the ground in frustration following the decision to deny Celta a penalty in the closing moments of a 1–1 draw with Sevilla.
 He scored his 200th competitive goal the following 17 February, but in a 2–1 home loss to Barcelona.

 On 25 December 2024, Aspas agreed to an extension until 2026.
+On 24 May 2025, he recorded a goal and an assist in a 2–1 victory over Getafe on the final day of the campaign, securing qualification for the Europa League for the first time in eight years.

-On 5 October 2025, he equalised a 1–1 home draw against Atlético Madrid to tie Manolo's record of club appearances at 533; he became the all-time leader 18 days later, celebrating the milestone by opening an eventual 2–1 defeat of Nice in the Europa League league phase with his 217th goal.
+On 5 October 2025, Aspas equalised a 1–1 home draw against Atlético Madrid to tie Manolo's record of club appearances at 533.
+He became the all-time leader 18 days later, celebrating the milestone by opening an eventual 2–1 defeat of Nice in the Europa League league phase with his 217th goal.